tfindley/prometheus-teams-webhook-forwarder/README.md

 ## Preface

+This webhook forwader is designed to handle posting webhooks between AlertManager and Microsoft Teams following the change to the way Microsoft are allowing webhooks.
+This forwarder will reformat the standard AlertManager output and paste it to Microsoft Temas

+## Dislaimer

+This script was written largely in conjunction with ChatGPT.
+This was a quick and dirty solution that *should* work.

 ## File Breakdown

+- **config.yaml** - Configuration file which stores your destination webhook, and a basic bearer authentication for the inbound webhook
 - **main.py** - Python script
 - **README.md** - This file
 - **requirements.txt** - Python requirements file (generated from pip freeze)